Department of Juridical Studies

 Which kinds of countries tend to democratize, what are the causes of civil wars, and are local governments in Japan reducing waiting lists for daycare services?
 Students gain a quantitative understanding of political phenomena such as these, and acquire the tools to analyze them statistically while considering the importance of finding causal relationships.

-With the goal of resolving various issues that arise in society, students learn how public policies can be solutions based on the realities of social issues and political theories.
+Students learn about real-world social issues, and the nature of public policy as solutions based on political theories.
 They also consider how government, business, and non-profit organizations are involved in such solutions and the roles they play in them.